 Grades & Ratings of Plywood

-There are five common ratings of plywood as follows:
+There are five common ratings as follows:

 1. Exterior plywood is intended to be used outside, which means the boards are waterproof and can sustain weather conditions.

 2. Exposure 1 is the rating given to plywoods that are waterproof but can withstand exposure for a limited period.
 Not ideal for long-term exposure.